 "At Silverstone, we were right up there with the best, and then it kept going down on horsepower all year.
 The more they worked on it, the worse it got.
 I have no idea what the hell happened."

-At the end of the 1959 season, the plug was pulled on Shelby and Aston Martin's efforts in F1.
+At the end of the 1959 season, the plug was pulled on Aston Martin's efforts in F1.

-The team nevertheless rejoiced in their resounding victory that summer in the 24 Hours of Le Mans where the American shared the winning DBR1/300 with fellow Aston stalwart Roy Salvadori.
+The British team nevertheless rejoiced in its resounding victory that summer in the 24 Hours of Le Mans where Shelby shared the winning DBR1/300 with fellow Aston stalwart Roy Salvadori.